MoniMurray/shopping-list/README.md

 - On further research about [Widget Tweaks](https://pypi.org/project/django-widget-tweaks/) and looking at the [following YouTube video](https://www.google.com/search?q=django+widget-tweaks+vs+crispy-forms&rlz=1C1ONGR_enIE1019IE1019&sxsrf=AJOqlzWoraYzLPN2lHNHFLqvsMPTx369yA%3A1678736692259&ei=NH0PZMmbD9CGgQbl2pzgAg&oq=is+django+widget+tweaks+the+same+as+crispy&gs_lcp=Cgxnd3Mtd2l6LXNlcnAQARgEMgoIABBHENYEELADMgoIABBHENYEELADMgoIABBHENYEELADMgoIABBHENYEELADMgoIABBHENYEELADMgoIABBHENYEELADMgoIABBHENYEELADMgoIABBHENYEELADSgQIQRgAUABYAGDDFmgBcAF4AIABAIgBAJIBAJgBAMgBCMABAQ&sclient=gws-wiz-serp#fpstate=ive&vld=cid:b254270b,vid:ynToND_xOAM), it appears to be the most Pythonic way to create forms for my project.

+I found Dee Mc's YouTube videos on creating a [Django Recipe Sharing tutorial](https://www.youtube.com/watch?v=E9eWdZTpiGA&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=4) useful to solidify what had been taught on the FSF Django module as she explained similar aspects in a different way that made sense to me.
+For example, Dee Mc uses Django to load static files such as style.css using the curly braces syntax which I am already using for all href links throughout the project, and once I saw this it made perfect sense to extend this syntax to use within the head tags of of my templates.
+Another conditional statement used on this Recipe Sharing tutorial was the one adding the 'active' class to the navigation bar which I also included in this Project.

 Reverse_lazy tool was referenced in [this YouTube video](https://www.youtube.com/watch?v=RwWhQTSV44Q) which is a tool I imported from django.urls and used in my Create function to return the user to the home page upon successfully adding a new item to the shopping list.

 Though ultimately not an ideal fix to how to scroll my user's shopping list, [this Stack Overflow](https://stackoverflow.com/questions/21168521/table-fixed-header-and-scrollable-body) question and the answers provided helped me to troubleshoot how to best display the shopping list in a table.

 Tutor Support helped me to understand how to create an inline view of a model within the Admin section by sharing [this letscodemore link](https://www.letscodemore.com/blog/django-inline-admin-with-examples/).

-I found Dee Mc's YouTube videos on creating a [Django Recipe Sharing tutorial](https://www.youtube.com/watch?v=E9eWdZTpiGA&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=4) useful to solidify what had been taught on the FSF Django module as she explained similar aspects in a different way that made sense to me.
-For example, Dee Mc uses Django to load static files such as style.css using the curly braces syntax which I am already using for all href links throughout the project, and once I saw this it made perfect sense to extend this syntax to use within the head tags of of my templates.
-Another conditional statement used on this Recipe Sharing tutorial was the one adding the 'active' class to the navigation bar which I also included in this Project.

-Due to the requirment to have custom user messages throughout this project I could not use standard Django 403 error message to return an error to the users of The Shopping List.
-Instead I created a [custom 403 template](https://stackoverflow.com/questions/31981239/django-custom-403-template) to relay a very simple 403 forbidden error message where required.
+Due to the requirment to have custom user messages throughout this project I could not use standard Django 403 error message to return an error to the users of The Shopping List as it was too generic.
+Instead I created a [custom 403 template](https://stackoverflow.com/questions/31981239/django-custom-403-template) to relay a very simple but more elegant 403 forbidden error message where required.

-The Credits section is where you can credit all the people and sources you used throughout your project.

-Code Used

-If you have used some code in your project that you didn't write, this is the place to make note of it.
-Credit the author of the code and if possible a link to where you found the code.
-You could also add in a brief description of what the code does, or what you are using it for here.

-Content
-Who wrote the content for the website?
-Was it yourself - or have you made the site for someone and they specified what the site was to say?
-This is the best place to put this information.

- Media
-If you have used any media on your site (images, audio, video etc) you can credit them here.
-I like to link back to the source where I found the media, and include where on the site the image is used.

 **Acknowledgments**

 The CI Slack Community is a a resource I used almost as much as Google for this project, to bounce ideas, ask for advice, and seek guidance where code went awry.

-CI Tutor Support were also a well-used resource for this project and I'm grateful to all the patient wizards there who gave me guidance.
+CI Tutor Support were also a well-used resource for this project and I'm grateful to all the patient Tutors from whome I received a huge amount of reasurance and guidance.

-If someone helped you out during your project, you can acknowledge them here!
-For example someone may have taken the time to help you on slack with a problem.
-Pop a little thank you here with a note of what they helped you with (I like to try and link back to their GitHub or Linked In account too).
-This is also a great place to thank your mentor and tutor support if you used them.

 **Deployment**<a name="deployment"></a>

 The site is deployed using Heroku - [MYM Shopping List](https://mym-shopping-list.herokuapp.com/)

-###To Deploy the site using Heroku:
+To Deploy the site using Heroku:

 - Login (or signup) to Heroku;
 - From the dashboard, click on 'New' and select 'Create New App';